sillyhatday/GAMEBOY-CPLD-FRAM-2MB/README.md

 ## PCB V2.0

 A larger update to include CPLD configuration for different manufactures and different models.
-(Atmel chips are as yet untested)
+There is currently compatibility issues with the MAX7000 & Atmel chips.
+This is an issue with the code and not something I'll be rushing to fix.
+Th Atmel chips might be new, but they are harder to program and the MAX7000 use more power than MAX3000.

 ![Gameboy CPLD Cart + FRAM Front](https://github.com/user-attachments/assets/4d8a49fe-12c9-41a0-a731-f766f4bedcbb)